 The native limestone used in the building was quarried and dressed at the Rettiger home quarry, north of Strong City.
 Individual building stones are square cut on all bearing surfaces and have a rough hewn face.
 The stones are all the same size.
 The expensive hand-cut stone would be impossible to reproduce today.

 The front yard was terraced and planted with lilac and rose bushes.
 What a fragrant and palatial site it must have been.
-In the front yard there was a fountain supplied with water piped through the home from springs located on the hill behind the house.
+A continuous flow of water originating from the springs west of the home supplied water throughout the home, flowing all the way to the fountain in the front yard.
 Loutie Jones used the fountain as a "resort for gold fish" when she lived in the home.
-The fountain was eventually filled in by Erma Slabaugh (later resident) after her son's dog drown in the fountain.
+The fountain was eventually filled in by Erma Slabaugh (later resident) after her son's dog drown in this fountain.
 For many years it was used as a flower bed, but today the preserve has removed the dirt so that its inner features may be seen.
+This photo shows the dirt being removed, exposing the inner workings of the fountain.
+The center hole is approximately two feet deep.
+For safety, the center has been covered over with a metal plate to prevent drowning.